vytkuklys/42_cub3d/README.md

 only tested on **macOS Catalina (Version 10.15.7)**<br>
 For all other OS it is not guaranteed to work.<br>
 OpenGL and AppKit is required to run it.<br>
-If you want to run it on Linux [here](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-linux) is a tutorial that might help and [here](https://github.com/42Paris/minilibx-linux) is the required verion of miniLibX, this is **not tested** with our cub3D.<br>
+If you want to run it on Linux [here](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-linux) is a tutorial that might help and [here](https://github.com/42Paris/minilibx-linux) is the required version of miniLibX, this is **not tested** with our cub3D.<br>
 ### How to cub3D
 1. run `make` or `make all` in the root of the directory
 2. run `./cub3D maps/42.cub` in the root of the directory